jazurdia/Carga-de-modelos/README.md

-# Flat Shading Renderer
+# Carga de Modelos

 ## Description
 This project is a simple 3D rendering application written in C++ using SDL for graphics rendering.
-It loads 3D models from OBJ files and applies a flat shading effect to them.
+It loads 3D models from OBJ files.
 The main demonstration is with a model named `nave_espacial.obj`, likely a spaceship.

 ![nave_espacial.png](nave_espacial.png)
 ![2023-11-10 17-59-17.gif](2023-11-10%2017-59-17.gif)